totalnoMartina/cube-discovery/TESTING.md

 ![](documentation/readme-images/thunder.png)

 Interpretation - Cube

 ![](documentation/readme-images/cube-interpret.png)

 Interpretation - Ladder

 ![](documentation/readme-images/ladder-interpret.png)

 Interpretation - Horse

 ![](documentation/readme-images/horse-interpret.png)

 Interpretation - Flowers

 ![](documentation/readme-images/flowers-interpret.png)

 Interpretation - Thunderstorm

 ![](documentation/readme-images/thunder-interpret.png)

 Ending of the Test

 ![](documentation/readme-images/ending-goodbye-test.png)

 ## Further Testing

-One idea was to keep user input as global variables at the start, than use in a function where interpretation is displayed, so they come up together.
+One idea was to keep user input as global variables at the start, than use later in a function where interpretation is displayed, so they come up together.
 But the screen of terminal is limited, so this is why I was happy to find a function which clears the screen.
 That noted, cleared screen would free up space for the visual space and remove the inputs as nothing existed, so therefore I did not implement this idea in this application.